 Phase II follows Phase I, but one may join Phase II without completing Phase I, providing the necessary prerequisites have been fulfilled.
 However, if one joins the School of Ph.D.
 Studies directly in Phase II it is necessary to be accepted by a tutor/consultant within a program.

 Both full-time and part-time students must meet the same requirements.
 The main difference between those with and without scholarship is that the latter have jobs and are combining studies and work.
 Individuals who join only Phase II will not be students with record-book and student identity card, but they will be candidates for the doctoral degree.
-The total number of candidates at present is almost 140

 The actual decision-making body of the School of Ph.D.
 Studies is the Doctoral Council.
 Its work is supported by the Educational and Credit Committee and Quality Control and Evaluation Committee.
 The former is responsible for organizing the study courses and all matters related to the training.
 The latter evaluates topic accreditation applications, dissertations prior to submitting them to opponents.
 Disciplinary Committee has been established to run disciplinary procedures.and Inernational Committee coordinates international matters of the Doctoral School.

 The Doctoral School is an autonomous educational body of the University; it functions as subject to the decisions made by Doctoral Council that meets regularly about every second month of the academic year.
-The work of the Doctoral Council is supported by the Doctoral Secretary.
+The work of the Doctoral Council is supported by the Doctoral Office.
 The Doctoral School of Semmelweis University includes seven scientific (departmental) doctoral schools that manage the educational programmes, sub-programmes and offer the research topics which are the most important for PhD students.

 Permanent Committees of the Doctoral Council